sixeyed/docker4.net/lessons/section-02/02-06-platform-integration.md

  cat /web-app/config/log4net.config
 ```

-> When you mount a directory the contents of the target directory are hidden.
+> When you mount a directory the source replaces all the content in the target directory

 ## Run a web container with a volume mount